ds5110/ohdsi-fall24/tutorial/README.md

 # Tutorial for OHDSI database access with python
 ## Intro
 * This is a step by step tutorial to setup a safe environment to access OHDSI redshift database using python.
+* Working with this repo requires some basic knowledges on python and SQL.
+If you are not familiar with them, there are many tutorials you can find to learn, such as [this python tutorial](https://www.w3schools.com/python/) and [this SQL tutorial](https://www.w3schools.com/sql/).
+There are also many useful [Pandas tutorials](https://www.w3schools.com/python/pandas/pandas_intro.asp).
+Make sure to familiarize yourself with Pandas package of python, since it is widely used for data processing.
 * There is also a [git repo](https://github.com/aws/amazon-redshift-python-driver/tree/master) from AWS where you can find a tutorial from AWS.
 This includes more general cases than ours such as using different Identity Provider plugins, using Numpy instead of Pandas, etc.
 * Processing data with SQL is fater.
 Recommend using SQL when you have larger tables.
 * Processing data with pandas dataframe is slower, but more intuitive and readable.
-Recommend using python Pandas dataframe when your tables are smaller, and when you are doing the analysis such as plotting.
+Recommend using python Pandas dataframe when your tables are smaller, and when you are doing analysis and visualization such as plotting.
 * [DBeaver](https://dbeaver.com/docs/dbeaver/) is a GUI for the OHDSI database, which is a nice visualization tool.
 You can also run SQL on your schema with DBeaver too, if you prefer DBeaver over python to simply create/read tables from the database.

 ## AWS Setup